docherty/parse-migration-to-managed-services/README.md

 - Firebase

 ### Cloud code
 I'm looking for a decent managed node.js provider.
 I had heard of nodejitsu and since their acquisition, it looks like they're pointing users to Modulus.io .
 I don't want to run my own node server if I can avoid it.
+This means I'm looking for Paas (Platform as a service) providers as a minimum rather than "Cloud Hosting" (like Digital Ocean).
 - modulus.io
-- Heroku (not sure how 'managed' this is)
+- Heroku
-- Amazon EB (ditto)
+- Amazon Elastic Beanstalk
-- Google Cloud (ditto)
+- Google Cloud
 - Openshift

+#### Notes
-Dreamfactory (on Openshift) could provide a much better way of managing the api.
-Nodejs scripts can be run from the endpoints.
+- Dreamfactory (on Openshift) could provide a much better way of managing the api.
+Node.js scripts can be run from the endpoints (I think).
+- A couple of instances of node.js (plus a load balancer) which automagically start up when they terminate should provide decent uptime for the low volumes of traffic we have.
+- Heroku seems to be "the big boy" in this space so the eco-system around it is more mature (freelance devs, plugins that work, tutorials etc).
+- Openshift is great but the marketplace has a few things that are quite out of date and the web UI is generally a little less 'polished' than Heroku.
+- Need to do more research into Amazon EB.

 ### Push notifications
-I haven't been using this in production but we know we're going to build it in in a release coming in the next couple of months so I need a solution.
+I haven't been using this in production but we know we're going to build it into a release coming in the next couple of months so I need a solution.
 I've previously looked at all the usual suspects like UrbanAirship etc. Will probably depend on the Core data solution I choose and how users are managed.
 - UrbanAirship etc.
 - Amazon SNS
 - Google Cloud